Skip to main content

 Note: The one-way distance is only counted once, not twice, for Jake's return school journey.

-Once you have given us details of your daily school journey and your student(s) have been approved, there's nothing else you need to do, unless we ask you.
-At the end of each semester, each student's school will confirm their attendance for the preceding semester.
-From that, we calculate your subsidy payment and the amount is automatically paid into your bank account each semester.
+After you have given us details of your daily school journey and we approve your student/s have been approved, there's nothing else you need to do.
+At the end of each semester, your school will confirm attendance for the preceding semester.
+We use that information to calculate your subsidy payment.
+The amount is automatically paid into your bank account each semester.

 This rate is adjusted every year.